-When I consider all the ways that we respond toward the Lord, silence seems to be one of the common themes that brings Him pleasure.
+When I consider all the ways that we respond to the Lord, silence seems to be one of the common themes often overlooked.

 Anyone who has parented knows the value of silence.
 Kids seem to continually make noise.
-Whether they are just running and playing, making sounds with their cars or speaking for the dolly, arguing, complaining or hungry, kids seem to continuously make noise.
-I remember when my kids were young, if my wife and I realized we hadn’t heard any noise for a while, we immediately sought them out, they were probably doing something dangerous, making a mess or getting into something that was forbidden.
+Whether they are just running and playing, making sounds with their cars or speaking for the dolly, arguing, complaining or hungry, kids are easy to track.
+I remember when my kids were young, if my wife and I hadn’t heard any noise for a while we immediately sought them out, we knew they were doing something they shouldn’t.
 Silence was an alarm for trouble.

-When it comes to our Father in Heaven and His desire for us, there are times when He wants us to just be quiet or still before Him.
+When it comes to our Father in Heaven and our relationship to Him, there are times when silence is necessary.

-I think David understood this concept as well as anyone.
-In the midst of shepherding as a young boy, he spent many quiet days in the fields tending sheep and contemplating life.
-As he grew, his early life was marked with strife and conflict, his need to flee from Saul left him many nights in the wilderness, again in necessary quietness and sometimes solitude.
+I believe David understood this concept as well as anyone.
+While shepherding as a young boy David would have spent many quiet days in the fields tending sheep and contemplating life.
+As he grew his early life was marked with strife and conflict, yet the times practiced listening to God became ever more important.

 Psalm 62:1 “Truly my soul silently waits for God;

-Jesus likewise valued the times of quietness.
-When He ventured into the wilderness and fasted for 40 days, the separation from noise and chaos brought opportunity for prayer and meditation.
+Jesus also valued times of quietness.
+When He ventured into the wilderness He fasted for 40 days, the time of separation from noise and chaos brought opportunity for prayer and meditation.

 Psalm 46:10 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth!”